bipasnadulal/fifa-predictor/README.md

 ## A note on accuracy

 The outcome model hits around 54–58% accuracy on test data.
-That might sound low, but it's actually realistic — football is genuinely unpredictable.
+That might sound low, but it's actually realistic, football is genuinely unpredictable.
 Even the best professional models in the world rarely exceed 60%.
 The value of this project isn't in perfect predictions, it's in building a real end-to-end data science pipeline from raw data to a live deployed app.

----

-_Built independently as a portfolio project, inspired by the DataCamp FIFA World Cup 2026 prediction competition._